The banking business is different from other businesses. So, we need to look at different parameters to perform basic banking stock analysis.

-In order to provide loans, banks accept deposits and also borrow from other banks, financial institutions and Reserve Bank of India.
+In order to provide loans, banks accept deposits and also borrow from other banks, financial institutions, and the Reserve Bank of India.

-So, banks’ major income is in the form of interest income and also major expense is in the form of interest expense.
+So, banks’ major income is in the form of interest income, and also the major expense is in the form of interest expense.

 To evaluate the interest income, we have to look at their financials.

-To illustrate how numbers and the ratios are inferred, we have used HDFC Bank’s data as case study.
+To illustrate how numbers and ratios are inferred, we have used HDFC Bank’s data as a case study.

 We have here 15 ways in which we can evaluate a bank stock –